silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-This copies selected fontlist.plist metadata (eg copyright, openTypeNameVersion, decender) between fonts in different (related) families.
+This copies selected fontlist.plist and lib.plist metadata (eg copyright, openTypeNameVersion, decender) between fonts in different (related) families.

 It is usually run against the master (regular) font in each family then data synced within family afterwards using [psfsyncmeta](#psfsyncmeta).